tienpv222/svelte-hash-router/README.md

   }
 }

-// will consume the as amount of <Router> as
+// will consume the same amount of <Router> as
 {
   '/home': Home,
   '/about': About